-Ask your student to file a blanket permission with the Dean of Students Office.
-This can allow us to talk with you about your student’s academic, financial, and/or student conduct records.
+Ask your student to identify you and grant access via the Personal Information tab in Banner Self Service at my.wm.edu.
+As part of that process, your student will have a "passphrase" emailed to you, which you'll use if you call us for information.
+This can allow us to talk with you about your student's academic, financial, and/or student conduct records.
 Visit the Dean of Students office or phone them at (757) 221-2510 for more information.

 If you cannot enact either of these approaches, then you may use this form to request access to specific records with proof of tax dependency.
 Request for Release of Student Education Record to Parent (pdf).
 File this form and the required attachments with the Office of the University Registrar.

-For questions about FERPA and parental access to student records, please [[slmar, email the University Registrar]] or call 757-221-2801.
+For questions about FERPA and parental access to student records, please review the FAQs webpage, [[ferpa, email the University Registrar's Office]] or call (757) 221-2801.